ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/modifying_a_model.md

   off point using `run_every = [start, step, stop]`, e.g. `run_every = [2, 3,
   13]` first runs the disturbance at the second timestep and from then runs the disturbance once every three timesteps up until the 13th timestep beyond which the disturbance doesn't occur.
-N.B. a disturbance only occur on the "final" timestep if would be expected to based on the step size, so in the previous example the last disturbance occurs on the 11th timestep.
+A disturbance event is not guaranteed to occur at the `stop` timestep, *unless* it would have already been expected to based on the frequency chosen.
+So, in the example above the last disturbance occurs on the 11th timestep.

+Mind that if the disturbance does not implement a default timing, you will need to explicitly set it in the configuration file using one of the options indicated above.
+Failing to do so will result in an error being raised.

 ### Disturbance priority